Erasmus M. Smithers: Journey west

 The trip Iowa City, Iowa to The Dalles, Oregon took six months, and they then continued to Portland, Oregon where Smithers found a job assisting in the construction of a mill.
-In April, 1853, he went to Seattle, selling timber to ships bound to San Francisco, California.
+In April 1853, he went to Seattle, selling timber to ships bound to San Francisco, California.
 He brought with him from Portland three yoke of cattle and hauled logs to build the Fort Madison, Washington mill.
 When the Indian war of 1855 broke out, he volunteered for service, and continued a member of the volunteer militia until 1856.

 Renton settlement

 In November 1857, he married Diana B. Gilman (born 1824, Orono, Maine), the widow of Henry H. Tobin.
 Diana and Henry had married in Lincoln, Maine in March 1851, and had been the first settlers of the Renton area in 1853, where they had built a timber mill in 1854.
 During the Puget Sound war with the Duwamish natives in 1855, the mill burnt down and the settlers were driven away.
-Soon after their wedding Erasmus and Diana moved to Tobin's 320 acre claim and claimed another neighboring 160 acre, which were wilderness at the time (the native population had been resettled elsewhere).
-The Smithers built a small shack, where they lived initially and where their children, Ada (1858), Edwin M. (1862), and Fred G. (1866), were born.
+Soon after their wedding Erasmus and Diana moved to Tobin's 320 acre claim and claimed another neighboring 160 acre, which were wilderness at the time.
+A Duwamish Indian village stood on the claim site.
+The Smithers built a small home, where they lived initially and where their children, Ada (1858), Edwin M. (1862), and Fred G. (1866), were born.
 They built a larger house in 1875.